sandguine/strategic-representation-learning/README.md

 # strategic-representation-learning
 This work is under review as a part of RLC, CoCoMARL workshop 2025.

-We present a method of to learn compressed representations of co-player policies based on their strategic influence using soft best responses and contrastive learning.
+We present a method to learn compressed representations of co-player policies based on their strategic influence using soft best responses and contrastive learning.

 ## Method Overview